LazyAGI/LazyLLM/docs/en/Best Practice/functionCall.md

 # The current weather in Tokyo is 10 degrees Celsius, and in Paris, it is 22 degrees Celsius.
 ```

-> Note:
->
+!!!
+Note

-> - When registering a function or tool, you must specify the default group `tool`, otherwise the model will not be able to use the corresponding tool.
+    - When registering a function or tool, you must specify the default group `tool`, otherwise the model will not be able to use the corresponding tool.
-> - When using the model, thers is no need to distinguish between [TrainableModule][lazyllm.module.TrainableModule] and [OnlineChatModule][lazyllm.module.onlineChatModule.OnlineChatModule], because the output types of [TrainableModule][lazyllm.module.TrainableModule] and [OnlineChatModule][lazyllm.module.onlineChatModule.OnlineChatModule] are designed to the same.
+    - When using the model, thers is no need to distinguish between [TrainableModule][lazyllm.module.TrainableModule] and [OnlineChatModule][lazyllm.module.onlineChatModule.OnlineChatModule], because the output types of [TrainableModule][lazyllm.module.TrainableModule] and [OnlineChatModule][lazyllm.module.onlineChatModule.OnlineChatModule] are designed to the same.

 ## Design Concept of FunctionCall
 The design process of [FunctionCall][lazyllm.tools.agent.FunctionCall] is carried out in a bottom-up manner.
 First, since [FunctionCall][lazyllm.tools.agent.FunctionCall] must call LLM, the output format of the model must be consistent.
 Therefore, the outputs of [TrainableModule][lazyllm.module.TrainableModule] and [OnlineChatModule][lazyllm.module.onlineChatModule.OnlineChatModule] are aligned.
 Then a single round of [FunctionCall][lazyllm.tools.agent.FunctionCall] is implemented, that is, LLM and tools are called once.
 Finally, the complete [FunctionCallAgent][lazyllm.tools.agent.FunctionCallAgent] is implemented, that is, [FunctionCall][lazyllm.tools.agent.FunctionCall] is iterated multiple times until the model iteration is completed or the maximum number of iterations is exceeded.